11 steps to incorporating in Saudi Arabia

 - Our Client supplies Healy Consultants with a lease agreement for their office premises following Saudi Arabia business incorporation.
 If this is not possible, Healy Consultants will supply virtual office services for 6 months until our Client finds their preferred business address after Saudi Arabia business incorporation is completed;

-- Healy Consultants assists our Client open a corporate bank account with a Saudi bank.
+- Healy Consultants Group assists our Client open a corporate bank account with a Saudi Arabia bank.
 Our Client deposits the paid up share capital of US$26,665 and supplies Healy Consultants with a certificate of deposit and bank statement;

 - To support company formation, Healy Consultants will obtain work visas from the General Department of Passports, Ministry of Interior and the Ministry of Labor following company registration;

-- Following company incorporation engagement completion, Healy Consultants couriers a full company kit to our Client, including original Saudi Arabia corporate documents, unopened bank correspondence and a Client feedback survey.
+- Following company incorporation engagement completion, Healy Consultants Group couriers a full company kit to our Client, including original Saudi Arabia corporate documents, unopened bank correspondence and a Client feedback survey.

 SAGIA Foreign Business License procedures